alex-handley/jekyll-now/jekyll/_posts/2015-09-06-needle-in-a-haystack-550-spam-content.md

 - draft
 ---

-I am going to start writing up interesting issues I come up against incase someone else finds it interesting.
+I recently joined the Happiness squad at LostMyName and after a few days I was alerted by our customer service staff that some of our customers were not receiving emails.

 ## The Problem

-I recently joined the Happiness squad at LostMyName and after a few days I was alerted by a few of the Customer Service staff that some of our customers were not receiving emails.
 At first I thought it was just a case of emails going into junk because Mandrill was indicating that the email had been delivered but it quickly became apparent that email were not making it to customers.

 ![Mandrill indicating delivered](/images/post_images/mandrill-delivered.png)